max-mapper/hexbin/readme.md

 make sure `name` only has lowercase letters, numbers and hyphens

-- add your hexagon to the bottom of the hexagon list in the json (`assets/data.json`). make sure the link points at your meta file.
-- make a pull request to this repo. bonus points if you embed your hexagon image in your pull request description!
+then make a pull request to this repo. bonus points if you embed your hexagon image in your pull request description!

 here is an example of a great PR: https://github.com/maxogden/hexbin/pull/5